-Information and Software Technology (IST) is designed to allow students to learn about information technology and its impact on society.
+Computing Technology replaces the Information Software and Technology course and is designed to allow students to learn about information technology and its impact on society.
 The course will allow students to become effective users of information processing devices through an understanding of the basic principles behind information technology as well as a practical mastery of digital tools.

-The two-year course will be taught in a project-based format covering the following syllabus content.
+The two-year course will be taught in a project-based format covering the following syllabuscontent.